 - Go to the Nodes page again.
 Did the number of available resources change?

-5. Experience your VM instance
+5. Experience Your VM Instance

 - Return to the VMs page and click the Connection button for your VM.

-- Launch Apple Screen Sharing on your local machine (In Finder , press
+- Launch Apple Screen Sharing on your local machine (In Finder, press

 Cmd+K).
 In the Connect to Server dialog, paste the information from the pop-up. (vnc://10.221.189.13:5903in the example above).

-When prompted by Apple Screen Sharing, provide the credentials for the VM (
+- When prompted by Apple Screen Sharing, provide the credentials for the VM (

-On the VM, launch System Preferences > Users & Groups.
+admin/admin).
+You will be prompted for the password again when Apple connects to the VM. - On the VM, launch System Settings > Users & Groups.
 Select the Admin user and click Change password.
 Set the

 Adminuser password to whatever works for you. - (Optional) Launch the Terminal application and run the following command.